 - In the rare event that a hub or connector separates from any component during insertion or use, take all necessary steps and precautions to prevent blood loss or air embolism and remove the catheter. - Do not advance the guidewire or catheter if unusual resistance is encountered. - Do not insert or withdraw the guidewire forcibly from any component.
 The wire may break or unravel.
-If the guidewire becomes damaged, the catheter and guidewire must be removed together. - Federal Law (USA) restricts the device to sale by or on the order of a physician. - This catheter is for Single Use Only.

-- Do not re-sterilize the catheter or accessories by any method. - Re-Use may lead to infection or illness/ - The manufacturer shall not be liable for any damages caused by reuse or re-sterilization of this catheter or accessories. - Contents sterile and non-pyrogenic in unopened, undamaged package.
-STERILIZED BY ETHYLENE OXIDE
+If the guidewire becomes damaged, the catheter and guidewire must be removed together. - Federal Law (USA) restricts the device to sale by or on the order of a physician. - This catheter is for Single Use Only. - (2) Do not resterilize the catheter or - accessories by any method. - Re-use may lead to infection or illness/ injury. - The manufacturer shall not be liable for any damages caused by re-use or resterilization of this catheter or accessories. - Contents sterile and non-pyrogenic in unopened, undamaged package.
+STERILIZED BY ETHYLENE OXIDE - STERILE EO Do not use catheter or accessories if package is opened or damaged. - Do not use catheter or accessories if any sign of product damage is visible. - End caps are not intended to be punctured with a needle.

-STERILE EO

-- Do not use catheter or accessories if package is opened or damaged. - Do not use catheter or accessories if any sign of product damage is visible